zeminzhe/IJOC/README.md

 - `data`：include two datasets used in the paper.
 - `results`: include the experimental results.
 - `src`: include the source codes.
-- `scripts`: include scripts to directly relicate the experiments in the paper.
+- `scripts`: include codes to directly replicate the experiments in the paper.

 ## Replicating
 To get the figures in `results` folder, run the .R code in each .zip file with corresponding name to get the results.
 For example, to get Table 1 in the article, down the file named "Table1 Figures1-5.zip" and run the "Figure1.R" to get the Table 1.